koalabur/react-portfolio/README.md

 - Framer Motion: Animations for mounting and unmounting (compatible with react 18)
 - API Ninja: API for random facts
 - GSAP: Scroll triggered animations
-- Intersction Observer API: Highlight nav links when section is in view
+- useInView (https://www.npmjs.com/package/react-intersection-observer): Highlight nav links when section is in view
 - Context API: Create and share global state between components \
--- Usage: sending section ref to global state when it's in viewport then highlighting nav link of said section
+-- Usage: sending section ref to global state when it is in viewport then highlight nav link of active section

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).